 Concept for Section 7 Report - does the court have to follow recommendations?

-The report will include a profile of the child(ren), the parents and any other adults involved in the proceedings and provide an analysis of the issues, proposed arrangements, support and available orders.
+The report will include a profile of the child(ren), the parents and any other adults involved in the proceedings and provide an analysis of the issues, proposed child arrangements, support and available orders.
 The author of the report will then make recommendations to the court based on their dealings with the children and parents and in some cases, having visited the property and carried out a full assessment.
 The report writer will have to consider the welfare checklist which is contained within Section 1 of the Children Act 1989 and taken into account by the court in every case concerning a child.

-Does the court have to follow Section 7 Report recommendations?
+Does the court have to follow Section 7 report recommendations?

 The court does not have to follow the recommendations of a Section 7 Report, but the court usually does take the recommendations into account when making its decisions – the author having been the Judge’s eyes and ears enabling them to make a decision.